brndnmtthws/brndn-io/content/posts/failing-upwards/index.md

 One way to think about these ideas is that you should strive to fail upwards consistently.
 Failing upward means stumbling but continuing on your path–like when you trip but immediately get back up and keep walking.
 Failing downward is when you trip and lie on the ground feeling sorry for yourself, hoping someone will rescue you.

-Upward failure refreshes you with the knowledge that while this particular bet didn't pay off, you can move on to the next opportunity with valuable lessons in hand.
+Upward failure means this bet didn't work, but you're still in the game and usually a little less naive than before.

 Upward failure embraces the expectation that most things in life won't work out exactly as planned, but that's okay.
-As long as you continue to learn, grow, and place thoughtful bets, you _will_ eventually succeed.
-[Skills and experience compound over time]({{< ref "/posts/skills-compound" >}}), and if you keep failing upward, the snowball effect will eventually take hold.
+If you keep learning and keep placing thoughtful bets, your odds get better.
+[Skills and experience compound over time]({{< ref "/posts/skills-compound" >}}), and failing upward gives that process more surface area.

 ## Real-World Examples of Failing Upwards

 Consider these examples of successful "failing upwards":

 1. **In entrepreneurship**: The average successful entrepreneur has 3.8 failures before their breakout success.
 Reid Hoffman created SocialNet before LinkedIn.
 Evan Williams built Odeo (a podcast platform) that flopped before pivoting to Twitter.
-They extracted critical lessons from each failure and kept moving forward.

 2. **In scientific discovery**: James Dyson created 5,126 failed prototypes before finally developing the bagless vacuum cleaner that made him a billionaire.
-Each "failure" was actually an iteration that taught him something vital about what didn't work.
+Those prototypes showed him, one by one, what still clogged, leaked, or just didn't work.

 3. **In creative pursuits**: J.K.
 Rowling was rejected by 12 publishers before Harry Potter was accepted.
 Stephen King's first novel was rejected 30 times.
 They treated rejection as information rather than defeat.